cbatini/training_materials/EBI_NGS_Nov2022/days1_3_mapping_variant_calling_handbook_Nov2022.md

 A tar archive containing all the files needed for this practical (EBI_NGSBioinfo_Nov2022.tar) is available in the shared directory (/media/penelopeprime/GenomeBioinformaticsNov2022/Day1/).
-Create a directory to use for this practical, move into it using `cd` and copy the tar archive there using this command:
+**Create a directory to use for this practical**, move into it using `cd` and copy the tar archive there using this command:
 ```
 cp /media/penelopeprime/GenomeBioinformaticsNov2022/Day1/EBI_NGSBioinfo_Nov2022.tar .
 ```